Kaas Plateau – Maharashtra’s Valley of flowers

 I normally don’t return to any particular place before few months because i always feel that i can use that time to see some other new place.
 But, i have been to the Kaas/Kas Plateau three times in the past months.
 Such is the beauty of this area.
 The first two times, i went during the monsoon and the eerieness of this place was awesome.
 The third trip was more focussed, to catch the wildflowers in this area which bloom only for a short period of 2-3 weeks every year just after the monsoon.
 So, if you are reading this around the end of sep/start of Oct (the usual flowering season), GO THERE!

 How to go to Kaas Plateau from Pune (Magarpatta): Go towards Katraj to catch the NH4 towards Satara.
 Cross the mahabaleshwar exit and go beyond for another 30-35 kms when you will see a junction with the exit to Satara on the right.
 Go inside Satara, cross the junction with the eiffel tower, keep going left.
 Then when you start seeing the mountains straight ahead, you will come to a fork , where you will see a tunnel on the left.
 The road on the left through the tunnel goes to Thoseghar waterfalls and Chalkewadi windmill farms.
 To go to Kaas, you have to take the road on the right.
 This road steadily climbs and reaches a plateau.
 After driving for around 15-20 kilometres, you will come to a wide plateau where you should endless patches of colour of either side of the road.
 This is the main area for the wild flowers.
-Though this road is not visible on Google Maps, it is a pretty good road and any car can go until the end of the road at Bamnoli Village.
+The map is given below (from Magarpatta)

 We reached the plateau at around 1 pm, which was definitely not the right time for photographs.
 So, we finished our lunch and then went until Bamnoli, wandered around and returned a couple of hours later.
 On the way to Bamnoli, there were some huge patches of yellow flowers against the background of green hiils.
 On the more popular area, you just have a flatland of flowers.